 Mercury is retrograde three times a year for approximately three weeks at a time.
-Click here to see a table of current and upcoming retrogrades of all the planets, including the time frames and associated zodiac positions: 2010 On a Page or 2011 On a Page.
-You can download this information for free.
+Click HERE to see a table of current and upcoming retrogrades of all the planets, including the time frames and associated zodiac positions.
+The year On a Page is a free downloadable PDF.

 What is Mercury retrograde?

 You hear this expression a lot in astrological circles.
 It’s even made its way into the mainstream public, perhaps more than any other technical term from the field of astrology.
 When things seem crazy, I get lots of phone calls asking me if Mercury is retrograde – and often, it is!
 Paying attention to Mercury retrograde can save you from headaches and costly mistakes.

 Mercury retrograde can literally be translated as “think back.”
 It presents us with the opportunity to reflect and review, to re-visit issues about which we thought we had made up our minds.
 It’s an ideal time to finish unfinished business (like paperwork that’s been sitting around a while or photos that need to go into albums or onto a disk).
 We often end up re-doing something that wasn’t done right the first time.
 Unfortunately, it’s also a time when we’re more likely to make mistakes, necessitating re-doing things later – maybe during the next Mercury retrograde!

 Retrograde comes from Latin for “backward step.”
 In astrology, it’s when a planet looks like it’s doing a slow zigzag in the sky.
 It’s an optical illusion as a faster planet passes us or as we pass a slower planet.
 To understand this, picture you’re passing a slower car in a lane next to you.
 You’re both traveling forward, but because you’re quicker, the other car seems to you like it’s slipping backwards relative to you.